All Episodes

 The LA Unified Screw District will use a grant to train teenagers to promote Obamacare to family members.

-Well, the kids aren't gonna be paid.
+Well, the kids aren't going to be paid.

-They learn what they learn in the classroom, they head home and they sell mom and dad on supporting and believing in Obamacare.
+They head home and they sell mom and dad on supporting and believing in Obamacare.

-Money for that coming from the money To set up the exchange in California.
+Money for that coming from the money to set up the exchange in California.

-Players from the National Football League and the NBA are not enough to sell Obamacare.
+Apparently, folks, Hollywood movie stars, players from the National Football League and the NBA are not enough to sell Obamacare.

-Now California screwals are going to be training kids to sell Obamacare.
+Now, California screws are going to be training kids to sell Obamacare using money from the exchanges.

 How about Aaron Hernandez of the New England Patriots?